fdnd-task/final-sprint-quality-assurance/docs/INSTRUCTIONS.md

    - Work collaboratively on the project assigned to your team.
    - Each student will also select an individual project.
 You may choose to work alone or form teams based on shared interests.

-2. **Strategic Planning**:
+2. **Planning**:
-   - Develop a planning strategy for balancing both the mandatory project and the individual project.
+   - Plan your work balancing both the mandatory project and the individual project.
    - Create a comprehensive project plan using a GitHub project board.
      - **MoSCoW Labels**: Prioritize tasks using Must have, Should have, Could have, and Won't have labels.
      - **Time/Weight Estimation Label**: Estimate the time required and the weight of each task.